 A. There were considerable theatrical/visual elements in the instructions to people.
 We believe this also reflects the [technique] of the film.

-Solo exhibition “1/2 Century later” mainly with a sculpture work “Beyond good and evil, make way toward the wast land.” which destructed/weathered the room in the last scene of the movie “2001: A Space Odyssey” (Stanley Kubrick, 1968), and a white two-dimensional work / a minimum architecture “White Painting” impressed with the kisses of about 100 people.
+In our exhibition “1/2 Century later”, we mainly placed two works; “Beyond good and evil, make way toward the wasteland.”, a sculpture work which expresses a destructed/weathered room in the last scene of the movie “2001: A Space Odyssey” (Stanley Kubrick, 1968), and “White Painting”, a pure white two-dimensional work, or a minimum architecture, which was impressed with the kisses of 100 people.

 Outline (Excerpted from exhibition information)

 Duration: November 21 (Tue) to December 24 (Sun), 2016

 The Shiseido Gallery is pleased to announce the exhibition “THE EUGENE Studio — 1/2 Century Later,” which will run from November 21 (Tue) through December 24 (Sun).
 THE EUGENE Studio is a completely new artist team focusing on contemporary art that pushes the conventional boundaries outward toward the creation of the next society.
 Along with design groups like teamLab and others, THE EUGENE Studio’s Japanese artist team has been garnering worldwide attention, its activities arguably establishing a new 21st-century image of what it is to be an artist.*1